think-luke/React-Firebase-Tutorial/Part 1: Setup.md

 ## Ready to go!
 If you're familiar with Postbird, this is basically that but with a cleaner UI.
 <br>
-You can manually enter data here, but we are looking to create a frontend application.
+You can manually enter data here, but we are looking to do that in a React app.
 <br>
 The next phase will walk you through connecting Firestore to a React app.